 - Moved public opinion in a measurable and positive fashion on the issue of defunding elite private schools

-- Got Brad Wall to stop taking his $37,000 a year Saskatchewan Party top up after we revealed Albertan companies were pumping millions of dollars into Saskatchewan politics
+- Made Brad Wall stop taking his $37,000 a year Saskatchewan Party top up after we revealed Albertan companies were pumping millions of dollars into Saskatchewan politics

-- Got Postmedia to disclose the fact that columnist Lorne Gunter had accepted a free cruise worth thousands of dollars from Ezra Levant, an embarrassing revelation for the newspaper chain
+- Forced Postmedia to disclose the fact that columnist Lorne Gunter had accepted a free cruise worth thousands of dollars from Ezra Levant, an embarrassing revelation for the newspaper chain

 - Repeatedly called out and driven news coverage on climate denial by conservative politicians